simolus3/web3dart/README.md

 ## Feature requests and bugs

 Please file feature requests and bugs at the [issue tracker][tracker].
-If you want to contribute to this libary, please submit a Pull Request.
+If you want to contribute to this library, please submit a Pull Request.

 [tracker]: https://github.com/simolus3/web3dart/issues/new